JonFD4/Sheldons-army/README.md

 ### Rules of games.

-the game is a zero-sum game meant for settling disputees. it is simple to play and so the rules are easy f=to follow.
+The game is a zero-sum game meant for settling disputees. it is simple to play and so the rules are easy f=to follow.
 1. Rock crushes Lizard
 2. Lizard poisons Spock
 3. Spock smashes Scissors